ConnorMatthews/ConnorMatthews.github.io/README.md

 - The official Jekyll tutorial: https://jekyllrb.com/docs/step-by-step/01-setup/

 ## Frequently Asked Questions
 __Q.__ Do I really have to download a new text editor just for writing in Markdown?
 __A.__ No, there are websites that work in much the same way as Atom does. some examples are markdownlivepreview.com and dillinger.io

+__Q.__ I can just edit the files in GitHub right?
+__A.__ Yes, and this is very helpful for making quick edits after the original commit of the files.

 # Acknowledgements
 Big thanks to the Group 18 crew (Kyle Boch and Jonathan Kuz) for ideas and editing.
 Thank you to Bill Gates for inventing the computer.